Project Sponsor

 Purpose

-This project includes several phases.
-In Phase 1, the city will work to improve stormwater management at the city of Kellogg’s stormwater outfalls—the point of discharge into a stream, river, or other water body—at Hill Street, Bunker Creek, and North Kellogg.
-By reducing the amount of stormwater that flows through these outfalls, the city aims to reduce the volume of metals, phosphorus, and other pollutants that eventually enter Coeur d’Alene Lake via the Coeur d’Alene River.
-The outfall upgrade at Bunker Creek will also add additional greenspace to the Trail of the Coeur d’Alenes.
+In Phase 1, the city improved stormwater management at three outfalls (the points of discharge into a stream, river, or other water body.
+These outfalls are located at Hill Street, Bunker Creek, and North Kellogg.
+By reducing the amount of stormwater that flows out of these outfalls, the city aims to reduce the volume of metals, phosphorus, and other pollutants that eventually enter Coeur d’Alene Lake via the Coeur d’Alene River.
+The outfall upgrade at Bunker Creek also adds greenspace to the Trail of the Coeur d’Alenes.

 In Phase 2, the city plans to address stormwater at Government Gulch by restoring and improving swales and ponds for better stormwater retention.
-The city will also focus on work in Southeast Kellogg, including upgrading existing stormwater channels, sediment basins, and dry wells.
-This phase includes the purchase of a vacuum truck to clean out stormwater systems.
+The city will also focus on southeast Kellogg to upgrade existing stormwater channels, sediment basins, and dry wells.

-After addressing known stormwater needs, the city will utilize Phase 3 to identify remaining needs and implement improvements to the stormwater management system.
-This funding will allow the city to conduct a comprehensive assessment, document areas in need of installation upgrades, and select the most cost-effective technologies to mitigate stormwater runoff.
+In Phase 3, the city is identifying remaining needs and will be planning improvements to the stormwater management system with available funding.
+This Leading Idaho funding allowed the city to conduct a comprehensive assessment and document areas for installation upgrades.
+The City will select the most cost-effective technologies to mitigate stormwater runoff in as many of these areas as funding will address.

 Funding

-This project received the following awards from Governor Little’s Leading Idaho initiative:
+This project received the following from Governor Little’s Leading Idaho initiative:

 - Phase 1: $570,000